header9.gif (52648 bytes)

 • Enquire about a local veterinary surgeon in case of emergencies during your stay.
 Your pet may be exposed to diseases which do not normally occur in the UK.
 In these cases your pet will not have a natural immunity to fight off such diseases and may become very ill.
 Preventative care is available prior to leaving therefore contact your vet on these matters.

-• If you are going on a day trip with your pet you will need to have it treated against tapeworm and ticks prior to leaving the UK, so that it is treated 24-48 hours prior to embarkation to the UK.
+• If you are going on a day trip with your pet you will need to have it treated against tapeworm prior to leaving the UK, so that it is treated 24-48 hours prior to embarkation to the UK.
 This will mean you will need to have your pet treated and have the appropriate certificate before you leave the UK.
 Your vet will be able to provide you with the relevant certification.

 • Some insurance companies will insure your dog or cat while abroad but this cover needs to be activated prior to your departing the UK.
 Check your insurance company to check your existing policy.